GerritCodeReview/summit_2021/speakers.md

 Luca is the co-founder of GerritForge and has over 25 years of software development and application lifecycle management experience.
-He is a Gerrit Contributor since 2012 and member of the Engineering Steering Committee since 2019.
+He has been a Gerrit Contributor since 2012 and a member of the Engineering Steering Committee since 2019.

 Luca maintains [GerritHub.io](https://gerrithub.io), the Open Service